Reading Time: 8 minutes

 - Waxhaw, North Carolina.
 It is home to over 16,000 people.
 The median price for a home in this neighborhood is $419,000.
 You can enjoy local breweries and leisurely walks in the quaint downtown.
 This neighborhood is located 30 miles from the city center.

 Charlotte, NC for Families or Single People

 Carolina Panthers and Charlotte Hornets are football and basketball teams respectively.
 The Spectrum Center and Bank of America Stadium are their home grounds.
-There is also a major league soccer team in the making.
-Motorsports fans are also set to enjoy the NASCARenjoy NASCAR All-Star Race since Charlotte is a major center for motorsports in the nation.
+There is a major league soccer team in the making.
+Because Charlotte is a major center for motorsports in the nation, fans are ready to enjoy NASCAR All-Star Racing.
 Sports are just some of the things to do in Charlotte, NC.

 Cultural seekers get to enjoy live performances, fine art, and history.
 There are nine history and six art museums that showcase the diversity and backgrounds of the communities living here.
 Morrison Motorcar Museum is a must-visit for motorsport fans as well.
 Kids will enjoy hands-on learning and scientific marvels at the ImaginOn and the Discovery Place.

 Music lovers who move to Charlotte (or visiting on a reconnaissance mission) before you take the leap can visit the AvidXchange and the Spectrum Center to catch top artists and live shows.
-Every year, Charlotte hosts its own opera, ballet, and symphony that is famous for innovative works and beloved classics.
+Charlotte hosts its own annual opera, ballet, and symphony.
+They are famous for innovative works and beloved classics.